Body reactivity

-Body reactivity is usually understood as the body's ability to react in a proper way to influence the environment.
-Resistance of an organism is its stability under the influence of pathogenic factors.
+Body reactivity is usually understood as an organism's functional ability of its body to react adequately in response to influence the environment.
+It is not to be confused with resistance, which is its physiological stability against the influence of pathogenic factors.
 The body reactivity can range from homeostasis to a fight or flight response.
 Ultimately, they are all governed by the nervous system.

 Nervous system divisions

 The central nervous system (CNS) consists of parts that are encased by the bones of the skull and spinal column: the brain and spinal cord.
 The peripheral nervous system (PNS) is found outside those bones and consists of the nerves and most of the sensory organs.

 Central nervous system

 The CNS can be divided into the brain and spinal cord.
 The CNS processes many different kinds of incoming sensory information.
 It is also the source of thoughts, emotions, and memories.
 Most signals that stimulate muscles to contract and glands to secrete originate in the CNS.
 The spinal cord and spinal nerves contribute to homeostasis by providing quick reflexive responses to many stimuli.
 The spinal cord is the pathway for sensory input to the brain and motor output from the brain.
 The brain is responsible for integrating most sensory information and coordinating body function, both consciously and unconsciously.